microsoft/WindowsAppSDK/specs/AppNotifications/AppNotifications-spec.md

 Screenshot 2 and 3: Displays an example of Audio Call with 2 new elements - Camera Preview and Setting Button.
 Setting button click shows devices list for Audio Input and Output Devices.

+#### Note

-If the camera device is changed, then the camera preview element should also display the selected device preview.
+  - If the camera device is changed, then the camera preview element should also display the selected device preview.
+  - The camera preview would be displayed locally on the user machine and camera feed data on notification toast is not sent to app/caller.
+  - The preview will shown only after verifying camera access permissions for both the app and notifications.

-## Sample Code
+### Sample Code using notification builder
 ```cpp
 void SendVideoCallNotification()
 {